 Gang violence affects many communities – including Stark County – creating a climate of fear and increased criminal behavior.
-In fact, youth violence is one of the leading causes of death for young people between the ages of 10 and 24.
+In fact, youth violence is one of the leading causes of death for young people between the ages of 10 and 24, according to the Centers for Disease Control and Prevention.
 Preventing it is a vital part of promoting the health and safety of our youth and overall community.
 Learn about the resources available to help keep gang violence out of our local schools and neighborhoods.

 While being part of a gang is dangerous, escaping from a gang family may be even more so.
 Gangs typically don’t want members to leave because there’s a fear of betrayal – that they’ll expose what they know to law enforcement or even a rival gang.
 While getting out of gang life isn’t easy, it is possible with persistence, support and the right resources.Read more Emergency